otsonick/discord-projects/README.md

 # discord-projects

+May be out of date now as code has not been checked against newer versions of discord.js and the discord api

 Discord Message Based Scripts

   Collector - This code snippet is an example of a simple collector in discord.js v13